 Looking in the Wrong Place

 One of the key errors you can make with marketing is focusing on the wrong place.
-Take Facebook as an example for social media.
+Take Facebook as an example of social media.
 Facebook has somewhere around 2 billion active users per month.
 That’s great, but it doesn’t mean you should focus the bulk of your campaign on that channel.
 After all, it’s possible that your audience isn’t really interested in Facebook at all.
 This will be the case if you’re trying to attract a younger demographic.
 They’re far more likely to be on Instagram.
 This platform has just passed the one billion active users monthly mark.
 But, if that’s where your audience is then that’s where should you be focusing your time and your money.

 The trick is to complete the necessary research.
 Don’t make assumptions about your audience.
 You need to build up a solid concept of who they are, their likes and dislikes or essentially what makes them tick.